AerospaceJam/docs/docs/rules/scoring/mission-planning.md

 - High Score: 4 Points

-  Effective overall assessment of using UAV systems as part of the Mars mission
+  Effective overall assessment of using UAV systems as part of the moon mission

 - Medium Score: 3 Points